MariSchn/ETH-Algorithms-Lab-2024/Week_02/The_Great_Game/README.md

 <summary>Hint #2</summary>

 Consider the subproblem for a single meeple, for instance, the red one.
 Sherlock wants this meeple to reach the target in the fewest possible moves.
 Moriarty, when it's his turn to move the red meeple, will try to do the opposite: he will choose a move that makes the path to the target as long as possible.
-This is a classic two-player adversarial game, often modeled with the minimax algorithm.
+Consider this when calculating how long it takes for a meeple to reach the target

 </details>